jamiealquiza/sangrenel/README.md

   -workers=1: Number of Kafka client workers
 </pre>

-The <code>workers</code> directive initializes n Kafka clients.
+The <code>-workers</code> directive initializes n Kafka clients.
 Each client manages 5 Kafka producer instances in goroutines that synchronously publish random messages of <code>-size</code> bytes to the referenced Kafka cluster/topic as fast as possible.
-Kafka client instance counts need to be scaled up in order to produce more throughput, as each client connection maxes out throughput with roughly 5 producers.
+Kafka client instance counts need to be scaled up in order to produce more throughput, as each client connection maxes out throughput with roughly 5 producers instances.

-Note: You should also raise the <code>GOMAXPROCS</code> environment variable to support increasing numbers of clients.
+Note: Sangrenel will automatically raise <code>GOMAXPROCS</code> to the value detected by <code>runtime.NumCPU()</code> to support increasing numbers of <code>-workers</code>.
 Sangrenel should be tested with <code>--noop=true</code> (messages are only generated but not transmitted to the brokers) in order to determine the minimum message rate that the configured message size and worker concurrency can generate.
-Otherwise, you may see a throughput rate that's computationally bound versus the actual limitation of the Kafka brokers that you're testing.
+Otherwise, you may see a throughput rate that's computationally bound versus the actual limitation of the Kafka brokers being testing.

 If a topic is referenced that does not yet exist, Sangrenel will create one with a default of 2 partitions / 1 replica (or as defined in your Kafka server configuration).
 Alternative parition/replica topologies should be created manually prior to running Sangrenel.